 While the soil deficit is growing slowly, the water deficit is growing rapidly.
 The world water deficit-historically recent, largely invisible, and growing fast-may be the most underestimated resource issue facing the world today.
-Because it typically takes the form of aquifer over-
+Because it typically takes the form of aquifer overpumping, the resulting fall in water tables is not visible.
+Unlike shrinking forests or invading sand dunes, falling water tables cannot be readily photographed.
+They are often discovered only when wells go dry.

 In round numbers, 70 percent of all the water pumped from underground or diverted from rivers worldwide is used for irrigation, 20 percent is used by industry, and 10 percent goes to residences.
-But the demand for water in industry and for residential purposes is growing even faster than population, putting a squeeze on the amount available for agriculture.19
+But the demand for water in industry and for residential purposes is growing even faster than population, putting a squeeze on the amount available for agriculture.

 In some 18 countries, population growth has reduced the fresh water supply per person to less than 1,000 cubic meters per year, the minimal amount needed to satisfy basic needs for drinking, hygiene, and food production.
-By 2050, U.N. population projections show that 39 countries, with 1.7 billion people, will be experiencing such water deprivation.20
+By 2050, U.N. population projections show that 39 countries, with 1.7 billion people, will be experiencing such water deprivation.

 For most ecological deficits, we do not have a global estimate of their size.
 But for water we do.
 In her book Pillar of Sand, Sandra Postel, using data for India, China, the United States, North Africa, and Saudi Arabia, estimated the annual water deficit in terms of aquifer overpumping at over 160 billion tons per year.
 Using the rule of thumb of 1,000 tons of water to produce 1 ton of grain, this would be enough to produce 160 million tons of grain.
 With current world grain consumption of 300 kilograms per person, this would feed 533 million people.
-Stated otherwise, 533 million of us, out of the world population of 6.1 billion, are being fed with grain that is produced with the unsustainable use of water.21
+Stated otherwise, 533 million of us, out of the world population of 6.1 billion, are being fed with grain that is produced with the unsustainable use of water.

 The world water deficit is concentrated in China, the Indian subcontinent, the Middle East, North Africa, and North America.
 This problem is historically recent, a product of the tripling of world water usage since 1950 and the spreading use of powerful diesel and electrically driven pumps.
-When the pumping of water from wells depended on human or animal power, the amount pumped was limited, but now with powerful mechanically driven pumps, aquifers can be depleted in a matter of years.22
+When the pumping of water from wells depended on human or animal power, the amount pumped was limited, but now with powerful mechanically driven pumps, aquifers can be depleted in a matter of years.

 In a world where the demand for water continues its steady growth while the sustainable yield of aquifers is essentially fixed, the deficits grow larger year by year.
 The longer that governments delay in addressing this issue, the larger the annual deficit becomes, the faster water tables fall, and the more difficult it is to deal with.
 Scores of countries are now experiencing water deficits from smaller ones like Iran or Yemen to the world's most populous country, China.
-(See Table 1-4.)23
+(See Table 1-4.)

 Iran, a country of 70 million people, is facing an acute shortage of water.
 Under the agriculturally rich Chenaran Plain in northeastern Iran, the water table was recently falling by 2.8 meters a year.
 But the cumulative effect of a three-year drought and the new wells being drilled to supply the nearby city of Mashad, one of Iran's largest, dropped the aquifer by an extraordinary 8 meters in 2001.
-Villages in eastern Iran are being abandoned as aquifers are depleted and wells go dry, generating a flow of water refugees.24
+Villages in eastern Iran are being abandoned as aquifers are depleted and wells go dry, generating a flow of water refugees.